 Stroud is well-known for its industrial heritage and visitors can spot the former textile mills along the valleys.
 Attractions in Stroud include former working mills open for guided tours at certain times of year.
 Wimbledon tennis ball cloth and championship snooker baize are still made here today.

 A number of interesting landmark buildings contribute to the town’s creative spirit.
-Discover the heritage of Stroud through the Museum in the Park and the Heritage Board Map Trail, available from Stroud TIC.
+Discover the heritage of Stroud through the Museum in the Park and the Heritage Board Map Trail, available as a phone app download or to buy at various places within the town.

 The Stroudwater Canal is currently being restored to its former glory.
 Enjoy a walk along the tow path, stopping at a traditional pub or café on the way.
 Visit the Canal Visitor Centre at Wallbridge Lock to find out more.